collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

 ### Local Development Environment

+I am working in my home directory, which you can see from the command prompt.

 Clone (or download) the repo you have write permission to using the repo URL (this repo will be your origin)